-Today (when not working from home due to the coronavirus pandemic), Friends Journal’s staff works in the historic Young Smyth Field building in Center City Philadelphia (a plaque in the lobby notes that our office was once the Quaker Maid Stocking Factory), with a staff of nine and the assistance of volunteers and interns.
+Friends Journal’s staff work from all over the US, with a home office in Friends Center in Center City Philadelphia.
+Personnel include a staff of eleven and the assistance of volunteers and interns.
 Our readership is located in all 50 states and 43 foreign countries.
 The magazine is published in print 11 times per year and continuously online, supported by the voluntary contributions of our members.
 Single copies are available for $6.00 plus shipping.
 The Friends Publishing Corporation Board of Trustees represents a diverse cross‐section of North American Quakers.
 With an annual operating budget of $1,077,923, we rely on the generosity of supporting members.
 Donations account for over 50 percent of our budget and make our wide outreach possible.

 Friends Publishing Corporation is an independent 501(c)(3) nonprofit organization.
 Learn more about FPC’s commitment to financial transparency here.